klaasnicolaas/stair-flask/README.md

 # Stair Challenge

 In this repository you will find the code for the overall operation of the Stair Challenge, a project by [Basalt][basalt] - Smartlab and designed to allow rehabilitation patients to practice climbing stairs in a fun and interactive way.
-Made by @klaasnicolaas.
+Made by [klaasnicolaas](https://github.com/klaasnicolaas).

 ## Get Started